-The Williamsburg Technical College Associate in Applied Science degree in Early Care and Education is accredited by the National Association for the Education of Young Children (NAEYC).
+The Associate in Applied Science degree in Early Care and Education at Williamsburg Technical College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
+The current accreditation term runs from March 2016 to March 2023.
 As an accredited program, several colleges in South Carolina have agreed to accept Early Care and Education coursework into a baccalaureate degree through articulation agreements.
 Please see your program advisor for details.

-^{} Graduation times may vary according to course availability and/or individual course load.
+\ Graduation times may vary according to course availability and/or individual course load.
 Consult faculty advisor.